 I was on the road earlier than usual one morning and stopped by Wawa for gas.
 For those of you outside of New Jersey and Pennsylvania, Wawa is a popular convenience store.
 A wonderful place with killer coffee, made-to-order sandwiches and, in this case, a massive gas station.

-It was pretty much me and the trades at this hour – electricians, plumbers, painters, heating and cooling, etc. getting ready to start their day.
+It was pretty much the trades and me at this hour – electricians, plumbers, painters, heating and cooling, etc. getting ready to start their day.
 I suspect this was the case because the Wawa lot was filled with nothing but white commercial vans.

 The funny thing, or unfortunate thing, was that only one of these vans had any kind of signage.
 None of the others even had a magnetic sign with the company name.